rohityadav-sas/K-Map-Solver/README.md

 # Karnaugh Map (K-Map) Solver in C++
-This project is a Karnaugh Map (KMap) Solver written in C++.
-It's currently under development and uses the Raylib library for the graphical user interface.
+This project contains a robust and efficient KMap Solver developed in C++.
+The project utilizes the Raylib library to provide a visually appealing and user-friendly graphical interface, making it easy to input, manipulate, and visualize Karnaugh maps.

 ## Table of Contents
 - [Features](#features)